supertokens/docs/session/docs/advanced-customizations/frontend-hooks/handle-event.md

         } else if (context.action === "UNAUTHORISED") {
             // called when the session has expired
         } else if (context.action === "SESSION_CREATED") {
-            // Called when session is created.
+            // Called when session is created - post login / sign up.
-            //
-            // It means that if session previously existed
-            // and it only gets refreshed, this event will not be fired }
+        }
     }
 })